 the road to success

 Farmers need strong communities for their businesses to thrive and grow.
 When a project starts, participants form a local self-help group.
-Together, they learn , work, share knowledge and pass on livestock and seeds.
+Together, they learn , work, share knowledge and pass on livestock and seeds (Passing on the Gift).
 To be able to save money and invest in the growth of each other’s businesses, they also form savings and loans groups.
-When business is thriving, farmer groups join a cooperation, or establish one themselves with the support of Heifer.
+When business is thriving, farmer groups join a cooperative, or establish one themselves with the support of Heifer.
 Joining a cooperative brings real value for farmers.
 They can negotiate better prices, as they sell greater volumes and guarantee supply, and can help farmers with marketing their products.

 Investing in women is key to ending hunger and poverty.
 And it’s at the very center of our community development approach.
 When women have control over their assets and incomes, they reinvest in their families.
 Everyone eats more nutritious food.
 Kids go to school.
 Families get better access to health care.
 That’s why we invest in women farmers and business owners, building their confidence and equipping them with the tools and expertise they need to make their businesses thrive and grow.
 Because when they have their own sources of income and can decide how their money is spent, the impact on their families and communities is truly transformational.